jnields/febs/ReadMe.md

 - To fix eslint errors, `npx eslint --fix <file/directory/etc>`

-- Currently, on `febs init`, we copy over the `.eslintrc.json` file but in the future we'll likely be creating a shared eslint config used by both `wp` and the `eslint` at the command line.
+- Currently, `febs init` copies over the `.eslintrc.json` file but in the future we'll likely be creating a shared eslint config used by both `wp` and the `eslint` at the command line.

 ### Code watching
 @TODO: additional detail